docker/docs/docker-hub/orgs.md

 to shared image repositories.

 An **Organization** is a collection of teams and repositories that can be managed together.
-A **Team** is a group of Docker users that belong to an organization.
+A **Team** is a group of Docker members that belong to an organization.
 An organization can have multiple teams.

 Docker users become members of an organization